 “a meaty book, one that asks you to evaluate yourself over and over again.”
 Examiner.com

-Following is a review that appeared in the August 2012 issue of the Master Gardener newsletter at University of California at Davis.
+Following is a review that appeared in the Master Gardener newsletter at University of California at Davis.

 A garden is much more than a place of beauty and delight.
 It is an oasis for one’s spirit and a workshop for one’s soul.
 Tending and caring for plants opens one up to daily encounters with the primal forces of life and death.
 Kathryn Hall is a diligent and creative book publicist whose motto has been: “Changing the world one book at a time.”
 What we didn’t know is that she is also known worldwide for her successful gardening blog www.PlantWhateverBringsYouJoy.com.
 In this paperback of the same title, Hall has come up with 52 insights from her quarter century of gardening — illuminating the human adventure.
 Personal anecdotes lead to portable wisdom that can spur the reader to transformation.
 Or to put it another way, Hall’s inspirational stories are meant to get us to tend to our personal gardens of life.

 Here are a few of the gems in the 52 insights: